EnvironmentalWebApplication/Website/README.md

 - **Main Page:** Features a Shiny app displaying interactive visualizations.
 - **Project Overview Page:** Provides detailed information about the project's purpose, including images and descriptions of the lake and research process.
-- **Data Page:** Includes a citation for the research and a link to access the dataset on the EDI data portal.
+- **Data Access Page:** Includes a citation for the research and a link to access the dataset on the EDI data portal.
+Also details how the data is collected.

 ## How to Run Locally